Last Updated on December 1, 2025 by John Berry

 Recommendation ITU-R P.526 is just one of many publications containing algorithms.
 If, for example, one station is ‘in the clutter’, moving through a town, a different algorithm would be used to describe propagation in this multi-path environment.
 This second algorithm would modify the first.
 And a third algorithm would be needed to describe how the received signal would likely vary in the long term.

-Ultimately, a clutch of algorithms is needed to best model the path and resulting received signal and those vary depending on the path geometry, propagation mode and technology.
+Ultimately, one would need a clutch of algorithms to best model the path and resulting received signal.
+And those vary depending on the path geometry, propagation mode and technology.
 This algorithm amalgamation is the classic approach used in propagation modelling tools.

-Having developed pseudocode in HTZ Warfare and ICS Telecom, I’m most familiar with those tools from ATDI, but there are many.
+Having developed pseudocode for many of the models in HTZ Warfare and ICS Telecom, I’m most familiar with those tools from ATDI, but there are many.
 There are several in the amateur domain based on the professional tools and algorithms such as Radio Mobile by Roger Coudé, VE2DBE.

-So, propagation modelling – and hence propagation prediction – requires a clutch of algorithms.
+So, for propagation modelling – and hence propagation prediction – one requires a clutch of algorithms.
+Recommendation ITU-R P.1144-9 describes many algorithms or methods describing the high probability end of the science.

-The professional tools use a decision map to determine which algorithms to use.
+Professional tools use decision maps to determine which algorithms to use.
 Here’s an example taken from Rec.
 ITU-R P526-10.

 The algorithms are annotated by the paragraph character (§).
 Each END mark shows the recommended algorithm.
-If the path suggests diffraction over the horizon, §3.1 should be applied with its ten pages of formulae and nomographs.
+If the path suggests diffraction over the horizon, then §3.1 should be applied with its ten pages of formulae and nomographs.
 The §3.1 algorithms would then be added to those from other publications such as Recommendation ITU-R P.525-3 Calculation of Free-Space Attenuation to define path loss due to free-space plus diffraction – and so on.
-Every technology and propagation mode can be modelled using this approach.
+One can model every technology and propagation mode using this approach.
 Each algorithm is what I term on this website a propagation primitive.

 But there are no such primitives targeting amateur radio.

-There’s plenty myth about things like sporadic E propagation and propagation via the auroral oval.
+There’s plenty myths about things like sporadic E propagation and propagation via the auroral oval.
 And there’s F-region propagation using Recommendation ITU-R P.533-9 (with parallels in VOACAP and others).
-But there’s no definitive decision map for signals received for low percentages of time.
+But there’s no definitive decision map describing a master algorithm for signals received for low percentages of time.

-And my focus is the use of academic and other validated publications.
+And my focus is the use of academic and other validated publications: secondary research.